syncfusion-content/blazor-docs/blazor/treeview/navigation.md

 ## Handle processing on node click in Blazor TreeView Component

-In the Blazor TreeView component, when clicking on the TreeView node, you can get the TreeView nodes' id, text, and parent id using our NodeClicked event.
+In the Blazor TreeView component, when clicking on the TreeView node, you can get the TreeView nodes' id, text, and parent id using the [NodeClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeClicked) event.

 ```cshtml
 @using Syncfusion.Blazor.Navigations